Equatorial Guinea: Obiang (1979–present)

 The nephew of Macías Nguema, Teodoro Obiang deposed his uncle on 3 August 1979, in a bloody coup d'état; over two weeks of civil war ensued until Macías Nguema was captured.
 He was tried and executed soon afterward, with Obiang succeeding him as a less bloody, but still authoritarian president.

 In 1995, Mobil, an American oil company, discovered oil in Equatorial Guinea.
 The country subsequently experienced rapid economic development, but earnings from the country's oil wealth have not reached the population and the country ranks low on the UN human development index.
 7.9% of children die before the age of 5, and more than 50% of the population lacks access to clean drinking water.
 Obiang is widely suspected of using the country's oil wealth to enrich himself and his associates.
 In 2006, Forbes estimated his personal wealth at $600 million.

 In 2011, the government announced it was planning a new capital for the country, named Oyala.
 The city was renamed Ciudad de la Paz ("City of Peace") in 2017.

-As of February 2016, Obiang was Africa's second-longest serving dictator.
+As of May 2026, Obiang is Africa's longest serving leader.
 Equatorial Guinea was elected as a non-permanent member of the United Nations Security Council 2018–2019.
 On 7 March 2021, there were munition explosions at a military base near the city of Bata, causing 107 deaths.
 In November 2022, Obiang was re-elected in the 2022 Equatorial Guinean general election with 99.7% of the vote amid accusations of fraud by the opposition.

 In 2024 it was published that mercenaries from the Wagner Group (now called "Africa Corps") had entered Equatorial Guinea at the request of Teodoro Obiang.
 According to opponents, the objective of the mercenaries was to help consolidate a hypothetical succession of Obiang's power to his son "Teodorín".

-On 19 May 2025 the International Court of Justice (ICJ) granted Equatorial Guinea sovereignty over Mbanie Island, Cocoteros Island, and Conga Island in response to territorial claims that neighboring Gabon had been making since 1972.
+On 19 May 2025 the International Court of Justice (ICJ) granted Equatorial Guinea sovereignty over Mbanie Island, Cocoteros Island, and Conga Island in response to territorial claims that neighbouring Gabon had been making since 1972.

-On 10 November 2025 it was reported that the second Trump administration had sent $7.5M to the government of Equatorial Guinea to accept non-citizen deportees from the United States, an amount far exceeding the total amount of U.S. aid sent to the country in the past eight years according to Sen. Jeanne Shaheen of New Hampshire.
+On 10 November 2025 it was reported that the second Trump administration had sent $7.5M to the government of Equatorial Guinea to accept non-citizen deportees from the United States, an amount far exceeding the total amount of US aid sent to the country in the past eight years according to Sen. Jeanne Shaheen of New Hampshire.

 Government and politics

 Highway construction in Ciudad de la Paz in 2010.
-Ciudad de la Paz will be the future capital of Equatorial Guinea.